 We are located in Huntington, MA, in the USA.
 This is clock country here because Huntington is not far from where all those old clock factories were.
 Seth Thomas, New Haven, Waterbury, Ansonia, Westfield Watch, Chelsea Clock Co, and more.
 This region is where the great clock manufacturers produced countless quality clocks.
 They produced quality that are sought after even a century later.

 Its all about the clocks

 Clockworks.com is located in the back woods of New England.
 Bears, coyotes, wolves and deer are common up in these parts.
 When mid west or southern people hear of the state of MA they maybe do not think of dirt roads and remote forest land.
 A foot or two of snow in the winter keeps us burning the wood stove.
-In the mean while we are here working on clocks and the related almost every day of the week.
+In the mean while we are here working on clocks and the related usually every day of the week.